msmiller/gramm/README.md

 At one point or another, many projects need some way to communicate either between the system and users, users and the system, or users and users.
 This can be things like feedback, system notifications, user support, or object-to-object messages.

-Gramm is a very basic "plumbing only" messaging gem that makes it easy to allow polymorphic senders send messages to polymorphic recipients.
+Gramm is a very basic "plumbing only" messaging gem that makes it easy to allow polymorphic senders to send messages to polymorphic recipients.
 There's no views or controllers - that's left for the application.
 There's also nothing fancy like folders or complex threading, or multi-recipient send.

 Features include: